 Going into work with a clear budget in mind can help reduce the amount of cash you burn.
 If you have a limit to what you’re willing to spend, there’s a lower chance that you’ll go over budget.
 Additionally, knowing how much money you have can help you determine:

-- At what point your business started to make profits
+- At what point your business will start to break even

 - When your business should begin seeing its first profits